LearnOnDemandSystems/labauthor/automated-activity-scripts/storage-account-created-in-cloud-subscription.md

 ```

 ### Variables
-$resourceGroupName - Should match the name of your resource group in the lab profile. **NOTE** lod${LabInstanceId} is added to resource group names automatically when a lab is launched and therefore should remain.
+`$resourceGroupNamePrefix` - Should match the name of your resource group in the lab profile.

-$storageAccountName - The name of the storage account the user is expected to create.
+`$storageAccountName` - The name of the storage account the user is expected to create.